iluvcapra/py-ptsl/README.md

 ```

 _Note:_ A PTSL connection to Pro Tools must be authorized with a developer
-certificate, this is handled automatically by the client, you just need to
+certificate, this process is handled automatically by the client at on opening.
-provide a path to your developer cert to `open_engine()`.
-All of the scripts
+By default the `Engine` class will look for a path to your developer
-in the examples folder will look for this in the `PTSL_KEY` environment
-variable, you should set and export this variable to a path to your certificate
+certificate in the `PTSL_KEY` environment variable.
+You should set this in your
-json file.
-For example in the fish shell you would do this with `set`...
+shell, for example in the fish shell...

 ```fish
 set -Ux PTSL_KEY /path/to/your/cert.json